ShichengChen/WaveUNet/README.md

 - please put mix songs in folder ccmixter2/x
 - please put accompaniments in folder ccmixter2/y
 - please put vocal songs in folder ccmixter2/z
+- *first 50 songs are ccmixter and last 150 songs are musdb18*.
 - please name songs as 0.wav, 1.wav, 2.wav etc in folder ccmixter2/x, ccmixter2/y and ccmixter2/z respectively.
+- if you only use ccmixter, you should have 0.wav, 2.wav, to 49.wav.
+- if you only use musdb18, you should have 50.wav, 51.wav, to 199.wav.
+- if you want to use both ccmixter and musdb18, you should have 0.wav, 1.wav, 2.wav, 3.wav, to 199.wav.
 - all Audio rates I read are **16000** and **Mono**.
 - I use all ccmixter songs and musdb18 songs, which includes 200 songs.
 - training_set = Dataset(np.arange(150), 'ccmixter2/')